AdobeDocs/commerce-learn.en/help/graphql-rest/getting-started-graphql.md

 ## Useful resources

-Please use these links after you watch the video or if you just want the tutorial pages that are represented in the video
+Please use these links after you watch the video or if you want the tutorial pages that are represented in the video

 - [GraphQL Overview](./intro-graphql.md)
 - [Queries](./graphql-queries.md)